Health libraryBack to health library

 How to reopen your office safely

-Some offices around the country have received the green light to reopen after a prolonged, coronavirus-induced closure.
+Once your office receives the green light to reopen, you may be eager to get back to business.
 But preventing the spread of COVID-19 is still an important concern.

 - Encourage sick employees to stay home.
 If you don't currently offer sick leave, consider drafting a nonpunitive emergency sick leave policy.
 This will make it easier for a worker to choose to stay home.